none24smu/Pokemon-Stadium-2-decomp-project/docs/BUILDING.md

    ```bash
    make build
    ```
-   This compiles all C files in src/ to object files in build/ and links them.
+   This compiles all C files and data arrays to object files and links them.

 5. **Verify the Build:**
    ```bash